ZhiarPiroti/Frost-A-Lightweight-Easy-to-Use-Python-Microframework/README.md

 ## Contributing

-Frost is open-source!
-Feel free to fork, submit issues, or contribute improvements.
+PythonFrost is open-source!
+Fork, submit issues, or contribute improvements.
+Make the web faster, together.